joelhmarquez/I-Like-Big-Data-and-I-Cannot-Lie/structure-planning.md

 7. Web interface
 8. Cycle 5-7

+#### Filtering and storing API
+We will be doing sentiment analysis to get a score for each tweet, and using the score to update counters of how "vitriolic" each state's tweets are.
+We also need to store all geo-tagged tweets to keep track of the total number of tweets (so we can get a score over the total tweet count, e.g. a percentage).

 ### Data storage structure
+Storing data as tweets filtered by location, and score.

 State | Count | Score -> Timeblock (days || time from epoch) -> Tweets
 #### Fields